Top of the page

+Your baby is born knowing how much food they need.
 Your newborn baby probably will want to eat every 2 to 3 hours.
-Do not worry about the exact timing for the first few weeks, but feed your baby whenever he or she is hungry.
+Don't worry about the exact timing for the first few weeks, but feed your baby whenever they are hungry.
+Signs that your baby is hungry include opening their mouth, sucking on their hands, and smacking their lips.
 In general, your baby should not go longer than 4 hours without eating during the day for the first few months.
 Sit in a comfortable chair with your arms supported on pillows.
-Look into your baby's eyes and talk or sing while you are giving the bottle.
-Enjoy this special time you have with your baby.

-Watch closely for changes in your child's health, and be sure to contact your healthcare provider or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your healthcare provider or nurse advice line if: